simoneliasen/cafefrederiksberg/README.md

 ## Quick guide to getting the website running

-### 1. Set the base href in header.php to your sites index.php location (in root folder)
+### 1. Set the base href in header.php to your sites index.php location (in the root folder)
 ex. base href="http://localhost/cafefrederiksberg/index.php"

 ### 2. Change server connection info